Alfresco/docs-alfresco/ags/latest/upgrade/index.md

     Follow the instructions in [Install using the distribution ZIP]({% link ags/latest/install/zip/index.md %}).

-    >**Note:** If you have easy access records (previously know as in-place records) that are pre-2.3.0.8 versions of Records Management, then you also need to [run a webscript](#easy_access_upgrade) so that easy access records created in pre-2.3.0.8 sites are shown in the search results of users without Records Management permissions.
+    >**Note:** If you have {% include tooltip.html word="easyaccessrecords" text="easy access records" %} (previously know as in-place records) that are pre-2.3.0.8 versions of Records Management, then you also need to [run a webscript](#easy_access_upgrade) so that easy access records created in pre-2.3.0.8 sites are shown in the search results of users without Records Management permissions.

 6. Restart the Alfresco Content Services server, if it is already running.